kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 Here is the all use cases of NominatedNodeNames that we're taking into consideration:
 - The scheduler puts it after the preemption (already implemented)
 - The scheduler puts it at the beginning of binding cycles (only if the binding cycles involve PreBind or WaitOnPermit phase)
-- The ClusterAutoscaler or Karpenter puts it after creating a new node for pending pod(s) so that the scheduler can utilize the result of scheduling simulations already made by those components

 (Possibly, our future initiative around the workload scheduling (including gang scheduling) can also utilize it, but we don't discuss it here because it's not yet concrete.)